ishita-jain19/ishita-jain19.github.io/content/posts/a-spelling-test-tale-from-childhood.md

 I came back from school, and I had a spelling test that day.
 After returning home, my mum asked me about the test.
 I happily shared that it went well, except for one word I knew was wrong.
 She asked how I could be so sure it was wrong, suggesting that maybe I wasn't entirely certain.

 Smiling, I confessed to my mum that I had accidentally peeped into my neighbor's test sheet and saw the correct spelling.
 However, I chose not to correct mine, as cheating is not good.
-Seeking affirmation, I asked her, "Right mummy, I did the right thing, right?" 😊 😊
+Seeking affirmation, I asked her, "Mummy, did I do the right thing?" 😊 😊

 My mum hugged me, smiled, and told me yes, that I did the right thing and she loves me a lot. ❤️